-Today people might not worship such stone-dead idols but the world of fast food, fast cars, flickering screens and self-gratification at fingertips are idols that are the hall mark of our age.
+Today people might not worship such stone-dead idols but the world of technology, fast cars, flickering screens and self-gratification at fingertips are idols that are the hallmark of our age.

-A natural corollary to this belief was the denial of human soul and its immortality and the fact that we will be raised after death and be accountable for the life that we lived here on earth.
-The Prophet’s (peace be upon him) message was very simple, he declared believe in one God he said “He is the Lord.
+A natural corollary to this belief was the denial of the human soul and its immortality and the fact that we will be raised after death and be accountable for the life that we live here on earth.
+The Prophet’s (peace be upon him) message was very simple, he declared, believe in one God he said “He is the Lord.
 He is supreme.
 There’s no one like Him.
 And He alone is worthy of all praise!”

 This was a breath of fresh air.
-He taught “there is no comparison to Him”, nothing is like Him, He is matchless the peerless the Almighty, the avenger, the majestic Lord of the universe.
-He taught that we should fear Allah, since such fear is the beginning of all wisdom the Prophet (peace be upon him) declared.
+He taught “there is no comparison to Him”, nothing is like Him, He is matchless, the peerless, the Almighty, the avenger, the majestic Lord of the universe.
+He taught that we should fear Allah since such fear is the beginning of all wisdom.

 Man being a control freak would love to have a God who he can control easily.
-However, the God of Islam, the God of Muhammad (peace be upon him), in fact the God of all the Prophets Abraham, Moses and Jesus is the one almighty, powerful, controlling God who is loving, patient and the exalted.
+However, the true God, the God of Muhammad (peace be upon him), in fact, the God of all the Prophets; Abraham, Moses and Jesus is the one almighty, powerful, controlling God who is loving, patient and exalted.
 This was the revolution that, Muhammad (peace be upon him) brought about.

-Human life is a journey on earth, a probationary period of doing good that then entitles us to Divine proximity in paradise and the beautific vision in the hereafter.
+Human life is a journey on earth, a probationary period of doing good that then entitles us to Divine proximity in paradise and the beatific vision in the hereafter.
 This is beautifully expressed in the Majestic Quran.
 “We’ve made attractive what is on earth, to test who is the best in deeds” (Kahf: 7).
 It carries on.
 “Wealth and children are beautiful decorations of this life.
 However, good deeds will remain with your Lord, an excellent reward and hope” (Kahf: 46).

-The Prophet (peace be upon him) did not teach us about how to gain wealth or how to make money or to thrive in business or how to better manage our accounts.
+The Prophet (peace be upon him) did not teach us about how to gain wealth, how to make money or to thrive in business or how to better manage our accounts.
 He taught precious principles and values that enrich and make our lives worth living for.
-Principles we will truly appreciate at the end of our lives, it is all we are really left with.
-“The riches of soul and spirit dwarf all other riches as they endure like no other form of wealth we know.”
+Principles that we will truly appreciate at the end of our lives, it is all we are really left with.
+“The riches of soul and spirit, dwarf all other riches as they endure like no other form of wealth we know.”

 Developing strong character